VRHIKKY/VketCloudSDK_Documents/docs/VKCComponents/VKCAttributeClickableUI.en.md

 ## How to Use

-1. Attach VKCAttributeClickableUI component to an empty GameObject.<br>
+1. Attach VKC Attribute Clickable UI component to an empty GameObject.<br>
-    When component is attached, [VKCNodeCollider](../../HEOComponents/HEOCollider.md), BoxCollider, and [VKCItemAreaCollider](../../HEOComponents/HEOAreacollider.md) will be attached automatically as well.
+    When component is attached, [VKC Node Collider](../VKCComponents/VKCNodeCollider.md), BoxCollider, and [VKC Item Area Collider](../VKCComponents/VKCItemAreaCollider.md) will be attached automatically as well.

     ![VKCAttributeClickableUI_03](img/VKCAttributeClickableUI_03.jpg)